MateuszKurowski/sfgame-scrapbook-helper/README.md

 # Albumkrtek
-A Firefox scrapbook helper extension for Shakes & Fidget.
+A Chrome scrapbook helper extension for Shakes & Fidget.
 Useful if you don't have the holy grail yet.

 It works purely by scanning http requests, making it virtually undetectable.